 An Allowance for Bad Debt is the valuation account that is used to estimate the amount of a firm's receivable which may later be ultimately uncollectible.
 This is also known as the Allowance for doubtful accounts.
 When a borrower defaults on any loan, then the Allowance for the Bad Debt account and the loan which is received is the balance that is both reduced for the book value of the loan amount.

 Bad Debt Expense

-A bad debt expense is recognized, at the time when a receivable is no longer collected as the customer is not able to fulfill their own obligation to pay the outstanding debt for the bankruptcy or other financial problems.
-The Companies which extend credit to their customers report these bad debts as an allowance for the doubtful accounts on the balance sheet, which also provides for credit losses.
+A Bad Debt expense is recognized, at the time when a receivable is no longer collected as the customer is not able to fulfil their obligation to pay the outstanding Debt for the bankruptcy or other financial problems.
+The Companies which extend credit to their customers report these Bad Debts as an Allowance for the doubtful accounts on the balance sheet, which also provides for credit losses.

 Bad Debt Reserve

-A bad debt reserve is the valued number of receivables that a company or financial institution does not intend to actually collect.
+A Bad Debt Reserve is the valued number of receivables that a company or financial institution does not intend to collect.
 This includes the business payments that become due and the loan repayments as well.

 Bad Debts Written Off Meaning

-The Debt which cannot be recovered, and also which cannot be collected from a debtor is the bad debt.
-The process is called writing off bad debt.
-Under the direct write-off method, the bad debts are shown as expensed.
-The company credits the accounts which is receivable on the balance sheet while debiting the bad debt expense account on the income statement.
+The Debt which cannot be recovered, and also which cannot be collected from a Debtor is the Bad Debt.
+The process is called writing off Bad Debt.
+Under the direct write-off method, the Bad Debts are shown as expensed.
+The company credits the accounts which are receivable on the balance sheet while debiting the Bad Debt expense account on the income statement.